Preparing Youth for Success

 4-H creates fun while learning in a variety of ways.
 Kids can participate in 4-H through community clubs, camps, in-school and after-school activities, and summer programs.
 They increase their self-confidence and personal life skills while learning about specific subjects - anything from animals or computers to public speaking, cooking, art, gardening and environmental sciences, just to name a few project topics.

-Muskingum County 4-H involves over 1,800 county youth led by over 300 adult volunteers.
+Muskingum County 4-H involves more than 1400 county youth led by more than 275 adult volunteers.
 We offer 200 different 4-H projects - from sewing to small engines, home decorating to woodworking, photography to creative writing, theatre arts to fishing, small animals to large livestock.
-With over 80 4-H clubs, including 35 clubs that offer Cloverbuds, spread throughout the county, we can help you find one in your area.
-For more information contact: Jamie McConnell, Extension Educator, 4-H Youth Development (email@example.com).
+With more than 60 4-H clubs, including 35 clubs that offer Cloverbuds, spread throughout the county, we can help you find one in your area.
+For more information contact: Jamie McConnell, Extension Educator, 4-H Youth Development (firstname.lastname@example.org).

 You can also learn more about all OSU Extension 4-H youth development programs at http://ohio4h.org.